 Farming practices: Sustainable viticulture

-FERMENTATION PROCESS: Grape bunches are hand-sorted on a vibrant table and pressed in a nitrogen inert environment with yield in free-run must of 45%.
+FERMENTATION PROCESS: Grape bunches are hand-sorted on a vibrating table and pressed in a nitrogen inert environment with yield in free-run must of 45%.
 This process is “100% screw conveyor free” to handle grapes as gently as possible.

 The must is fermented in stainless steel vats at controlled temperature and kept 6 months on lees with bâtonnage.